 Seeking a Graduate Trainee position that will allow me to explore career choices in the IT sector.
 An energetic, hardworking graduate student with majors in computer and data science, I have worked in the computer center, tutored undergraduates, and completed advanced projects in data analytics relevant to this Graduate Traineeship position.

-Graduate Trainee Job Descriptions, Responsibilities and Duty Examples
+Graduate Trainee Job Descriptions and Responsibilities

 An employer would expect to see details regarding your main tasks and duties completed during previous Graduate Traineeships or your internships and summer jobs.
 As there are literally hundreds of different Graduate Traineeships available in every field imaginable, we have given a few options below: